 Note that the number of partitions and the number of consumers does not have to be equal.
 If the number of consumers is less than the number of partitions, then Kafka will automatically assign multiple partitions to one or more consumers.
 If there are more consumers than partitions, on the other hand, then some consumers will sit idle.

 There are a couple of drawbacks with vertical scaling.
 One is that, to maximize throughput, you have to size the machine for the maximum expected load, even though the average load may be much less than the peak.
 In other words, your expensive big box could be mostly idle much of the time.
 Another drawback is that, with a single large machine, there is no fault tolerance.
 If the machine goes down, data stops flowing.

-A more flexible, and usually more cost-effective, strategy is horizontal scaling, again partitioning the Kafka topic, but this time running the pipeline on multiple Data Collector instances.
+A more flexible, and usually more cost-effective, strategy is horizontal scaling, again partitioning the Kafka topic, but this time running the pipeline on multiple Data Collector instances to scale Kafka horizontally.

 There are a few options here, depending on the resources you have available.
 All of these options allow scaling with elasticity – the flexibility to add and remove capacity as requirements change over time – and can provide fault tolerance.

 You can manually run the same pipeline on several data collectors.
 You will need to manually export the pipeline definition from the ‘design’ Data Collector instance, and import it into each ‘execution’ instance.
 Since all of the pipelines are configured with the same consumer group, Kafka will assign partitions to consumers, just as in case 1 above.